brucechrist/mazed/README.md

 sessions.
 After pulling new changes be sure to run `npm install` so the `react-easy-crop` dependency is available.

 Uploaded filenames are automatically sanitized to avoid characters that Supabase storage rejects.
 If you see a "row-level security" error when uploading, check that your `avatars` bucket allows authenticated users to insert and select files.

+## Versioning

+The displayed version comes from `src/version.js`.
+After each update to the codebase, bump the patch number (the last digit) and commit the file so releases are easy to track.